What are Aging-Friendly Communities?

 According to the AARP Public Policy Institute 89 percent of Americans age 50 and over want to remain in their homes as long as possible.
 Similarly, The Road Ahead: AARP Survey on Community Services in Delaware found that 85% of Delawareans age 65 or older believe it is “very important” or “extremely important” to remain in their home as long as possible.

-Seniors’ desire to remain in their homes is significant because it can impact overall health care spending.
+Older Americans’ desire to remain in their homes is significant because it can impact overall health care spending.
 A 2009 study published in Health Affairs found that states that expand home and community based health services (as opposed to services found in nursing homes and other institutions) experience long term cost savings.
 This finding highlights the importance of maintaining aging friendly communities that allow residents to remain in their homes without sacrificing mobility and quality of life.

 Topics in this section